someengineering/fixinventory/docs/source/setup.rst

 For instance the boolean ``--verbose`` would become ``CKMETRICS_VERBOSE=true`` or ``--timeout 300`` would become ``CKMETRICS_TIMEOUT=300``.

-Once started :ref:`ckmetrics` will register for ``generate_metrics`` core events.
+Once started :ref:`setup-ckmetrics` will register for ``generate_metrics`` core events.
 When such an event is received it will generate Cloudkeeper metrics and provide them at the ``/metrics`` endpoint.

 As mentioned in the :ref:`prometheus` setup your configuration needs to contain this configuration snippet.